 - the conduct of evaluations and expert appraisals

 The scientific community as a whole is resolutely committed to respecting the principles of research ethics and scientific integrity.
 However, violations can occur, causing serious harm to science.
 The most serious cases involve fabrication, falsification, plagiarism – not to mention the withholding of data, which can have potentially far-reaching consequences in clinical trials.
 Other cases can involve the deliberate exclusion of an author of a publication (or, conversely, “rubber-stamping”), undisclosed conflict of interest during an evaluation or expert appraisal, and the inadequate supervision of students and junior researchers.

 At Inserm, scientific integrity and its associated issues are an ongoing consideration.
-Since 1999, the Institute has a Research Integrity Office (RIO) which fulfills a dual mission:
+Since 1999, the Institute has a Office for research Integrity which fulfills a dual mission:

 - Propose prevention procedures, promote good practices and participate in national and international initiatives in order to harmonize them